yutannihilation/vdiffr/cran-comments.md

 ## Reverse dependencies

-We ran R CMD check on all 5 reverse dependencies (summary at https://github.com/lionel-/vdiffr/tree/master/revdep).
+We ran R CMD check on all 9 reverse dependencies (summary at https://github.com/lionel-/vdiffr/tree/master/revdep).
 No problems were found.

-We also run R CMD check for the ggstance package on a Debian system featuring FreeType 2.8.0.
-This new version of vdiffr fixes the ggstance failures.